AN/APR-1 Radar/Communications surveillance receiver. (aka APR-1).

 The Type 13 and Type 22 radars could be detected by the APR-1 system using the TN-2 and TN-3 tuning units respectively.

 On the night of 9 February 1945 “the faithful APR” receiver aboard the USS Batfish, SS-310 detected the 158 mc Type 13 radar emissions of the IJN submarine RO-115.
-In conjunction with its own SJ Radar, the Batfish subsequently torpedoed and sank the RO-115.
+Then in conjunction with its own SJ Radar, the Batfish subsequently torpedoed and sank the RO-115.
 (Reference 84) *

 The AN/APR-1 had its origins in the MIT Radiation Laboratory as the staff worked in a combined effort with the British to turn physics and engineering into electronics tools to help defeat the Axis powers.
 They worked with General Radio to adapt its R-540 Signal Strength instrument into what became the APR-1.
 (Reference 86)

 Below is the AN/APR-1 (AN/SPR-1) installation aboard the USS Pampanito SS-383.

 The APR-1 was first fielded in 1942, and known to be used aboard US Navy submarines seeking out enemy radar emissions in the Pacific.
 In shipboard service it was designated the AN/SPR-1.